patniemeyer/patniemeyer.github.io/_posts/2018-10-29-generating-memoji-from-photos.md

 ### Caricatures

-First, there is the subjectivity of what "looks like" someone in a cartoonish form.
-Usually these caricatures exaggerate a person's most distinctive features.
-Some of these features, such as hair style, are not really intrinsic to the person but vary wildly from photo to photo and day to day.
+First, there is the question of what "looks like" someone in a cartoonish form.
+Caricatures exaggerate a person's most distinctive features.
+Some features such as hair style are not really intrinsic to the person but vary wildly from photo to photo and day to day.
 For this reason it's likely that a good neural network trained to recognize individuals would capture information about hair style in an abstract way that allows for this variation and may not be ideal for generating hairstyles.

 ### Skin Tone
 Accurately inferring skin tone from photos taken in random lighting conditions is a hard.
 My simple test setup did a poor job at this.
 It generally produced lighter skin choices and didn't always differentiate well between realistic and unrealistic options (not shown)